RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 _Recommendation:_ Looks like there are two ways to avoid the DMA bug:

 * Use a different Linux distro.
-Keep in mind that at least two distros have the same DMA bug, or...
+Keep in mind that at least two distros have the same DMA bug.
+Or...

 * Use the Arch Linux distro, fully aware that you will encounter the same obstacles as me (described below).